kssilveira/click/README.md

 ## Why?

-for those show use vi/emacs, screen, vimperator, but still sometimes have to lose time taking the hands of the keyboard to click somewhere, now you can click efficiently anywhere using only the keyboard.
+for those who use vi/emacs, screen, vimperator, but still sometimes have to lose time taking the hands of the keyboard to click somewhere, now you can click efficiently anywhere using only the keyboard.

 ## How?